selalib/selalib/simulations/parallel/pic_vp_2d2v_cart_tau/README.md

 - `dt`       : time step.
 - `plot`     : (plot rho and df) (.true. or .false.)

-The data file 'data.txt' is a fortran namelist, here an example:
+The data file 'data.txt' must be a fortran namelist, here an example:
 <pre><code>$donnees
   nstepmax = 10000
   nx       = 64